Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > - kubectl get pod -o wide (show all detail for pod)
 > - kubectl describe pod nitin-c65ws | grep -i controller (who is controller of this pod or not)
 > - kubectl delete pod coredge-hzgq5 (if you are delete RC pod then by automatic one RC pod will create, maintain desiered state of pod)
->

 {% endhighlight %}

 # How to create pod using API Controller.

-> Purpise of API Controller pod.
+> Purpose of API Controller pod.

    -  Maintain pod stat   (Hight availability)
    -  scalability.